jose04-56/Project_2/README.md

 # Project 2

 Hello everyone!
-This is the repository for thw 2dn project_non-linear modelling.
+This is the repository for the 2dn project_non-linear modelling.

 # Project Goal:
 Build a non linear model